William Viali: Playing career

-Viali was signed by Treviso outright in January 2006.
-Viali finished his career with Cremonese in 2010.
+Viali was signed outright by Treviso in January 2006.
+He finished his career with Cremonese in 2010.

 Coaching career

 Having been released in 2010 by Cremonese and having decided to retire, Viali became coach of Serie D side Fiorenzuola.
 After leading the club away from relegation, Viali left the club in 2011.
 In 2012, Parma announced Viali had become the head coach of their under-16 team.

 On 5 December 2017, he was hired as the head coach of Serie C club Cuneo.

 On 14 June 2018, he was appointed the new head coach for Novara, which was relegated to Serie C at the end of the previous season.

-On 4 June 2019, Novara announced that his contract will not be extended past its expiration on 30 June 2019.
+On 4 June 2019, Novara announced that his contract would not be extended past its expiration on 30 June 2019.

 On 28 January 2020, he joined Serie C club Cesena.
 He left Cesena by the end of the 2021–22 Serie C season.

-On 2 November 2022, Viali signed a contract until 30 June 2023 to become the new head coach of Serie B club Cosenza to replace Davide Dionigi, on what was also his first managerial job in the Italian second division.
+On 2 November 2022, Viali signed a contract until 30 June 2023 to become the new head coach of Serie B club Cosenza to replace Davide Dionigi, in what was also his first managerial job in the Italian second division.
+He left Cosenza by the end of the season to sign for fellow Serie B club Ascoli, but was dismissed on 13 November 2023 due to poor results, after achieving only twelve points in the first 13 league games of the season.

+On 11 March 2024, Viali returned to Cosenza, agreeing to a contract with the Serie B club until 30 June 2025.
+He departed the club by the end of the 2023–24 Serie B campaign after the club chose not to confirm him for the new season.
+On 19 June 2024, Viali was unveiled as the new head coach of fellow Serie B club Reggiana for the 2024–25 season.